david-garza/enterococci_prediction_analysis/README.md

 Weekly zoom meeting at 9:00 AM on Monday to map out work plan and duties for the coming week.

 ## Slack
-Primary channel of for real time coummunications between team members and instructional staff.
+Primary channel for real time coummunications between team members and instructional staff.

 ## Emergency Communications
 TBD